benadictjacob/code-review/README.md

-Code readability analysis and suggestions Collaboration tools and workflow demonstration Privacy-focused operation without external API dependencies Real-time code review scenarios and use cases
+Code readability analysis and suggestions Collaboration tools and workflow demonstration Privacy-focused operation without external API dependencies Real-time code review scenarios and use case
-Duration: [XX minutes] | Quality: HD

 This walkthrough provides everything you need to understand how the platform works and how to get started with your own code review automation setup.

 License
 This project is licensed under the MIT License.
-See the [LICENSE] file for details.